Intima: Latin word meaning knowing, within;

 having a deep or unusual knowledge of; to make known . . .

-Artist and Master Printer, Mindy Belloff, specializes in fine book editions and custom letterpress at Intima Press, the only private press in Manhattan, New York.
-She has been creating art for over four decades in painting, photography, printmaking, mixed media installations, and the art of the book, and wears the hats of educator, gallerist, curator, lecturer, and independent scholar.
-Her books are in numerous permanent collections including the Library of Congress, the Victoria & Albert Museum, the National Gallery of Art, and the National Museum of Women in the Arts.
+Artist and Master Printer, Mindy Belloff, creates mixed media installations and fine book editions in the heart of New York City, establishing Intima Press, the only private press in Manhattan, NY.
+She has been creating art for over four decades in painting, drawing, photography, printmaking, mixed media, and the art of the book, and wears the hats of educator, gallerist, curator, lecturer, and independent scholar.
+Her editions are in numerous permanent collections including the Library of Congress, the Victoria & Albert Museum, the National Gallery of Art, and the British Library.

 At the Studio, everything is meticulously crafted by hand.
 Traditional printing is done on a vintage Vandercook Universal III automatic, adjustable bed (A/B) press.
 Mindy combines the highest quality classic printing with modern technology.
 This may include hand setting 3-dimensional type, utilizing digital design for photopolymer or engraving plates, art prints with linoleum blocks, or layering of painterly techniques.
 On the intaglio press, monoprinting, transfer printing, etching and drypoint prints are created; and techniques such as pochoir, digital imaging, photography, and painting are all done at the Press, as well as editioned prints, portfolios, hand bindings and custom boxes.

-A native New Yorker born in Brooklyn, all of Mindy’s artwork and printing reflects her keen eye, extensive knowledge of art history, and wide-ranging skills: fine letterpress, painting, drawing, photography, printmaking, installation art, welding, sculpture, glass blowing, woodworking, writing, and poetry.
+All of Mindy’s artwork reflects her keen eye, extensive knowledge of art history and wide-ranging skills: painting, drawing, photography, printmaking, installation art, welding, sculpture, glass blowing, woodworking, fine letterpress, typographical design, writing, and poetry.